|

 disk space.

-cover A/B style setups where a second version of the root
+A/B style setups where a second version of the root file

-file system is alternatingly used for implementing update
+system is alternatingly used for implementing update schemes.

 The algorithm executed by systemd-repart is roughly as follows:

-parsed, and ordered by filename (without the directory
+and ordered by filename (without the directory prefix).
+For

-prefix).
-For each configuration file, drop-in files are
+each configuration file, drop-in files are loaded from

-looked for in directories with same name as the configuration
+directories with same name as the configuration file with the

-2. The partition table already existing on the block device is
+2. The partition table on the block device is loaded and parsed,

-the first configuration file declaring the same type.
-The
+first configuration file declaring the same type.
+The second

-second existing partition of a specific type is then assigned
+existing partition of a specific type is then assigned the

-the second configuration file declaring the same type, and so
+second configuration file declaring the same type, and so on.

-on.
-After this iterative assigning is complete any left-over
+After this iterative assigning is complete, any existing

-existing partitions that have no matching configuration file
+partitions that have no matching configuration file are

-configuration files for which no partition currently exists
+configuration files for which no partition was matched are

 4. Partitions that shall be created are now allocated on the